-During Game 7 of the 2013 NBA Finals, Duncan showed the nation just how human he was by missing a running lay-up that he has unquestionably made hundreds of times in his NBA career.
-The only thing is that this one would have tied a Game 7 with less than a minute to play in the Finals.
+During Game 7 of the 2013 NBA Finals, Duncan showed the nation just how human he was by missing a running layup that he has unquestionably made hundreds of times in his NBA career, and thousands upon thousands of times while The Big Fundamental perfected his fundamentals.
+The only thing is that this one would have tied a Game 7 with less than a minute to play.

 Shocked.
 Astounded.
 Dumbfounded.
 I could not believe that of all people it was Tim Duncan that missed that shot.
 Wide open.
 Sure, Battier was defending him, but he didn’t even have his arms up to contest the shot.
+For Tim Duncan to have a chance to tie Game 7 of the NBA Finals from only 2 feet away from the basket, something had to have happened.
 Under those circumstances, for Tim Duncan, that is as wide open as it gets in sports.

-For me, the feeling was exactly the same as watching Wes Welker drop that back shoulder throw that would have likely clinched another Super Bowl for the New England Patriots.
+For me, the feeling was exactly the same as watching Wes Welker drop that back shoulder throw that would have clinched a Super Bowl for the New England Patriots.
 You watched Welker break open up the seem, you saw the football’s perfect back shoulder trajectory from Brady, and it was a catch… until you stopped the premature celebration and realized that it wasn’t.
 It was a stunning blow to the Patriots.
-A feeling that rivals what Duncan had inside himself for missing that shot on what many thought was money before Duncan even let go of the basketball.
+A feeling that rivals what Duncan must’ve had inside himself for missing that shot on what many thought was money while watching the shot happen before Duncan even began his move.

-We take these plays for granted because of professional athlete’s super superior abilities.
-We assume they’re automatic because they’re legitimately plays we think we could make while we’re watching from the comfort of our couch.
-We’ve seen athletes make these plays time and time again, yet every athlete at some point makes these mistakes because they’re simply wide open.
+We take these plays for granted because of athlete’s super superior abilities.
+We’ve seen athletes make these plays time and time again, yet every athlete at some point make these mistakes because they’re wide open.